Here’s my guide to making tunnels for your railway, the trauma free way.

 I’ve used the Peco and Busch portals on several of my layouts and have been pleased with the end result, they add greatly to the interest and mystery of trains disappearing into tunnels.

-To finish, watch this video of how the tunnel on the Ballan Parkway layout was made which mirrors some of the techniques described above.
+To finish, watch this video of how the tunnel that covers many of the concepts.

 > A final, personal, note: I spend a huge amount of time testing, photographing, writing and researching techniques for these articles and pay for all the running costs of MRE out of my own pocket.
 If you found this article useful you can support me by making a donation on my fund-raising page.
 Thanks and happy modelling, Andy.

 Andy is a lifelong modeler, writer, and founder of modelrailwayengineer.com.
 He has been building model railways, dioramas, and miniatures for over 20 years.
 His passion for model making and railways began when he was a child, building his first layout at the age of seven.